saaste/play-docker-aws-tutorial/README.md

 This command reads the Dockerfile in the current directory and builds an image called **example-app-1**.

-You can run the following command and verify the new is on your computer.
+You can run the following command and verify the new image is on your computer.

 ```
 $ docker images
 REPOSITORY          TAG                 IMAGE ID            CREATED             VIRTUAL SIZE
 example-app-1       latest              89e9d439ef8d        8 minutes ago       894.1 MB
 ```

 ## Step 4: Run docker image locally

-The image is ready.
-Now we can run it locally.
+Run the image using the following command:

 ```
 $ docker run --name example-container-1 -d -p 80:9000 example-app-1